 2. Whether those accused in the IG complaint can apply for the national historian position, and

-3, Whether Shaw, Engelman and Lyon will remain in CAP historian positions.
+3. Whether Jim Shaw, Todd Engelman and Ray Lyon will remain in CAP historian positions.

 Not to mention that, so far, there has been no response to valid issues raised about the IG complaint.